Speaker McCarthy faces big test as debt bill heads for vote

 But first, the Republican speaker faces the enormous task of passing the package, uniting what his team refers to as the “five families” — the often warring factions of conservatives and far-right Republicans that make up the House GOP majority.

-The hard-right House Freedom Caucus has yet to bless McCarthy’s proposal — though key conservatives who have bucked the speaker, including Rep. Matt Gaetz, R-Fla., have spoken favorably of it, having gained much of what they wanted.
+The hard-right House Freedom Caucus has yet to bless McCarthy’s proposal — though key conservatives who have bucked the speaker, including Rep. Matt Gaetz, R-Fla., have spoken favorably of it.
+Having gained much of what he wanted, Gaetz said he is still trying to bolster the new work requirements for those receiving some government aid.

 Yet other conservatives are also unsure they can support the deal, particularly the loss of new tax credits for renewable energy production that would be rolled back.
+One person familiar with the situation said repealing the green energy tax breaks was not part of the initial plan, but was added after some members of the Freedom Caucus insisted it be included.

-The GOP whip team under Rep. Tom Emmer, R-Minn., is heavily counting the votes.
+The GOP whip team under Emmer, R-Minn., is heavily counting the votes.
 With the House not returning to work until late Tuesday evening, the floor action is not expected until Wednesday at the earliest.

+Emmer said lawmakers are still vying to tack on their own priorities, but the speaker’s office has made it clear that the bill, as it now stands, is closed — meaning no more changes.

+Republican lawmakers, Emmer said, need to go through “whatever stages of euphoria and grief they have to go through,” before it’s time for the roll call.

 The sweeping 320-page package is a wish list of conservative priorities.
 In exchange for lifting the nation’s debt limit by $1.5 trillion into March 2024, it would impose a range of Republican ideas.